Welcome to St. Athanasius & St Cyril Coptic Orthodox Theological School (ACTS), we are very excited you are here.

 ACTS currently resides at our Orange County Campus in Anaheim California.
 Occasionally we offer courses at the Claremont School of Theology Campus in Claremont, California.
 Please see current course offerings for more details.

-The Graduate Certificate is a non-degree certificate program of study available for laity or clergy interested in learning more about the Orthodox faith in a formalized setting, but who are not ready to commit to the Master of Theological Studies degree program, or who may not yet qualify for admission into that program.
+Our certificates are a non-degree certificate program of study available for laity or clergy interested in learning more about the Orthodox faith in a formalized setting, but who are not ready to commit to the Master of Theological Studies degree program, or who may not yet qualify for admission into that program.
 These certificate programs are a personalized, short-term non-degree program that provides training for a specific church service to personal, spiritual, and theological enrichment.
+Certificate courses are eligible to be transferred into the M.T.S. program upon acceptance into the M.T.S.
+Program.

 The Master of Theological Studies (M.T.S.) is a 36-unit graduate degree that may be completed in as little as one (1) year, but is designed for 15 months of full-time study (9 units per semester).
 This Orthodox Studies program provides in-depth foundational theological training for those in Church ministry, evangelism, theological education, missions, and apologetics.
 Upon completion of the M.T.S. degree, the student will have demonstrated knowledge in the Coptic Language, Church History, Liturgy, Scripture, Dogmatics, Apologetics, and Patristics.